Mick Carter

-After a few months, Janine moves in with Mick and they begin dating, eventually leading to them becoming engaged and Janine becoming pregnant with Mick’s child.
-Janine’s brother Ricky (Sid Owen) returns to Walford to support his sister.
-After bonding with Ricky, Mick persuades his ex-wife Sam Mitchell (Kim Medcalf) to go on a date with him and she later agrees to accompany him to Mick and Janine’s wedding.
-Mick then marries Janine but shortly ends it after learning about Janine manipulating him and the revelations of her setting up Linda following putting her in the driving seat of a car Janine was driving and also playing a role in Annie being taken away briefly by social services.
-Mick rekindles his relationship with Linda and confesses he has loved her all along.
-They both agree to try again after Mick forces Janine out.
-Janine escapes and gets in a car down to Dover to catch a ferry to escape the police.
-Janine is followed by Mick and Linda who want to bring her to justice.
-As Janine drives to Dover, she confronts and hurts Mick and drives off whilst Linda quickly follows and ends up in the car too, attempting to stop Janine.
-The car is steered off the road towards the cliff.
-After the car falls off the cliff and into the sea, Mick later jumps in to save Janine and their unborn baby at Linda's plea.
-Mick runs back to save Linda but is unaware that she escaped the car and managed to make it onshore.
-Mick dives back into the sea heading for the car, but does not resurface, and is presumed dead.

 Development

 Casting and introduction

-On 1 October 2013, it was announced that Danny Dyer had been cast in the role of Mick Carter, the younger brother of Shirley Carter (Linda Henry), who joined EastEnders in 2006, and Tina Carter (Luisa Bradshaw-White), whose casting was announced 12 days earlier.
+On 1 October 2013, it was announced that Danny Dyer had been cast in the role of Mick Carter, the younger brother of established character Shirley Carter (Linda Henry), who joined EastEnders in 2006, and Tina Carter (Luisa Bradshaw-White), whose casting was announced 12 days earlier.
 Dyer was asked to be in EastEnders, and said that production staff "told me how brilliant I was" and "I felt really honoured", but he said he "thought long and hard" about accepting the role, doing so because it was "at the right time in my career."
 He also said he accepted the role because it was not "too obvious" and would be a double act with Mick's wife Linda Carter, saying, "it was a big deciding factor when they [said] that my screen wife Linda was going to be played by Kellie Bright."
 He began filming later in October, along with Bright.
 The character was to be the new landlord of the "iconic" Queen Victoria public house (also known as The Vic), appearing from Christmas Day, 25 December 2013.
 The Carters are the first new family to join the series and immediately take over the pub, and it was said that the family would become "a new EastEnders dynasty."